A layered salad cake or salad torte with lettuce, vegetables, ham and cheese and topped with a creamy yogurt dressing.

 - small bunch of chives

-- salt and pepper to taste
+- ½ teaspoon fine sea salt and pepper to taste

-- sliced tomatoes
+- Sliced tomatoes

-- sliced ham
+- Sliced ham

-- thinly sliced scallions
+- Thinly sliced scallions

-- sliced cucumber
+- Sliced cucumber

-- sliced radishes
+- Sliced radishes

-- sliced cheese
+- Sliced cheese

-- sliced eggs
+- Sliced eggs

-- sliced salami
+- Sliced salami

-- Place a double layer of plastic foil on top.
-Find a heavy pan that fits in the springform, fill it with water and carefully place it on top of the salad.
-Place everything in the fridge and leave overnight.
+- Refrigerate: Find a heavy pan that fits in the springform, fill it with water and carefully place it on top of the salad.
+Next, place the springform on a larger platter lined with some kitchen paper.
+This will absorb the juices that might be coming out from the salad.
+Place in the fridge and leave overnight.